MeteoSwiss/opendata/docs/c-climate-data/c8-climate-scenarios.md

     they can use the STAC Browser for [DAILY LOCAL](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-climate-scenarios-ch2025?.language=en) and [DAILY-GRIDDED](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-climate-scenarios-ch2025-grid?.language=en).
     </TabItem>
     <TabItem value="R" label="Download using R">
-    You can use the `rstac` R library to query the STAC API programmatically.
+    You can use the R language with the `rstac` library to query the STAC API and download files.

 ```
 library(rstac)